Origin of the Kurds

-Scholars have proposed various theories regarding the origin of the name 'Kurd.'
+Scholars have proposed various theories regarding the origin of the Kurdish people and the name 'Kurd'.
 Recent scholarship suggests it may derive from the Cyrtii or Corduene, although this remains uncertain, as does the origin of the Kurds themselves.
 Since most available historical materials come from non-Kurdish sources, scholars must rely on these accounts to trace Kurdish historical roots, which are often difficult to access or understand, causing no end of controversy.

 Name

 There are various theories about the origin of the name "Kurd."
 According to one theory, it might be derived from "Cyrtii" (Kurti), a term first used in the 2nd century BCE to describe slingers who lived in the Zagros Mountains.
 In the 13th century, an Italian monk and preacher who visited Kurdistan also used the term "Curti" to refer to the Kurds.

-Alternatively, it might be derived from "Guti."
+Alternatively, it might be derived from "Guti" of the Gutian people.
 According to Safarastian, the "r" was epenthesized after the "u" (Guti > Gurti), following a common linguistic rule in Indo-European languages, particularly those of the East, such as Kurdish, Greek, and Armenian.
+The Cambridge Ancient History supports this theory stating that the Kurds might have preserved the ancient name of the Gutians.

 By the time of the Islamic conquests in the 7th century, and possibly earlier, the term 'Kurd' was used with a socio-economic meaning to describe nomadic groups on the western edge of the Iranian plateau and, possibly, tribes aligned with Sassanian authority in Mesopotamia.

 Early Islamic writings mention the Kurds across a wide geographical area.
 However, due to the ambiguity of these accounts, scholars have debated the meaning of the term "Kurds," considering whether it referred to a group defined by ethnicity and language, nomadic lifestyle, or a specific environment in which they lived.
 A recent study by Boris James, the first scholar to carefully analyze and interpret these writings, focusing on the 12th to 14th centuries, concluded that 12th-century sources show the Kurds had become a unified ethnic group, although divided into several tribes.
 According to David McDowall, after the fall of the Sassanids, the identity of the Kurds was generally a source of confusion among early Arab and Persian writers due to limited direct contact with Kurds and Kurdistan.
 Some believed the term "Kurd" referred to the nomads of the Zagros Mountains, while others viewed the Kurds as an ethnic group, although they were uncertain about the origin of these people.
 During this period, Kurds were also already present in eastern Anatolia.

 According to The Cambridge History of the Kurds: